xDX Application Profile

 The purpose of this application profile is to document how xDX Project data is modelled for compatibility with the wider LINCS data model.
 This document provides patterns used in the mapping of xDX data which correspond to the categories of the main LINCS Application Profiles.

 This document introduces classes and properties as used in this specific context (LINCS and the xDX dataset), without providing complete definitions for them.
-You can find the full definitions in the documentation of CIDOC CRM version 7.3.1 and other reference ontologies and vocabularies.
+You can find the full definitions in the documentation of CIDOC CRM version 7.3.1 and other reference ontologies.

-This section reports the ontologies, vocabularies, and authority files used in the xDX dataset.
-The acronyms are used throughout the document to refer to the terms defined in these ontologies.
-The prefixes are used to compose the URIs in Turtle code throughout the examples found below.
+This section reports the ontologies, vocabularies, and authority files adopted in the xDX application profile.
+The tables below list the acronyms used to refer to each resource and the prefixes used to compose the URIs in Turtle code examples found in the document.

 Ontologies